 2. Staying in ‘Village Huts’

 This is a clever cost-saving trick because it saves the operator from having to provide mosquito-proof tents.
 What they don’t explain is that this will increase the risk of malaria because there are no mosquito nets in village huts.
-A malarial mosquito that sucks on a PNG guide sleeping in the next hut then hops across and has tries your blood group will infect you in the process.
+A malarial mosquito that sucks on a PNG guide sleeping in the next hut then hops across and has your blood will infect you in the process.
 Another minus is the lack of privacy as there are no screens or separate rooms – so if you want your own space to have a scratch this is not the place to be.